Half-plane non-coexistence without FKG

 \begin{theorem} Almost surely $\UOG_{\hp}$ has no infinite cluster. \end{theorem}

 \begin{proof} Lemmas~\ref{lem:UOG-BK} and~\ref{lem:a.s.constant} together imply that the number of infinite clusters in $\UOG_{\hp}$ is either almost surely $0$ or almost surely $1$.
 We will show that if we assume that $\UOG_{\hp}$ almost surely has a unique infinite cluster, then almost surely its complement has no infinite cluster; since $\UOG_{\hp}$ is self-complementary, this will complete the proof that $\UOG_{\hp}$ almost surely has no infinite cluster.
-The argument is simpler here than in the setting of \Cref{proposion31} in the sense that we do not have to worry about our paths to infinity going ``below'' the origin plaquette, and it is more complicated in the sense that we have to take care with how the paths glue to the $x$-axis.

 Assume that $\UOG_{\hp}$ almost surely has a unique infinite cluster.
 It suffices to show that almost surely the origin is not contained in an infinite cluster in the complement.
 The argument from the first paragraph of the proof of Proposition~\ref{proposion31} shows that the origin is contained in an infinite (primal) cluster with positive probability.
 Flipping the plaquettes centered at $(-1/2,-1/2)$ and $(1/2,-1/2)$ toggles the horizontal edges incident to the origin, and the states of these edges are independent of all other edges in $\UOG_{\hp}$ (and of one another).
 Since opening these edges cannot disconnect the origin from infinity, we see that with positive probability the origin is contained in an infinite cluster and both of the horizontal edges incident to the origin are open.
 By Lemma~\ref{lem:translation-invariant-events}, almost surely there are some $x_1<0$ and $x_2>0$ such that each $(x_i,0)$ is contained in the unique infinite cluster and both of the horizontal edges incident to each $(x_i,0)$ are open.
 Thus there is a path from $(x_1,0)$ to $(x_2,0)$, and this path together with the $x$-axis form a loop that prevents the origin from escaping to infinity in the complement.
 (The extra horizontal edges incident to $(x_i,0)$ ensure that the complement cannot ``leak out'' at the boundary between the $x$-axis and the path from $(x_1,0)$ to $(x_2,0)$.) \end{proof}